All About Social Security Disability

 The History of Social Security Disability Insurance

-The Social Security administration was established nearly eighty years ago to provide insurance and security for American workers and their families against the hardships of everyday life.
+The Social Security administration was established more than eighty years ago to provide insurance and security for American workers and their families against the hardships of everyday life.
 In 1956, Congress realized that most private workers did not have (or could not afford) long-term disability insurance.
 Accordingly, the Social Security Administration was expanded to include disability insurance for workers through the SSDI program.

 SSDI has steadily expanded since 1956.
 After the 1950s, the United States experienced a huge population surge as a result of the Baby Boomers born after World War II.
 By 1976, record numbers of people were seeking SSDI benefits, on account of both the Baby Boomers entering the workforce in earnest, and more women seeking work outside of the home.